The Lords (German band): 1959–1971: Classic period

 They also appeared as supporting act of The Kinks and The Who on German tours of the two English bands, and performed on the contemporary TV music programme Beat-Club several times (footage from these Beat-Club performances would continue to be rerun on German TV well into the 2000s, playing an important role in shaping public perception of The Lords as a classic beat era act).
 In 1967 their success allowed them to make an appearance as the main band in the Legia Stadium in Warsaw in front of 25,000 spectators; they were the first western band allowed to perform in a Soviet bloc country.
 In 1971 the Lords broke up due to Bernd Zamulo forming Sitting Bull, but they would re-unite five years later.

 Since 1976: Reunion

 From 1976 onwards, The Lords have re-united on several occasions with different line-ups, mostly as a nostalgia live band playing their old hits at 60s festivals and on TV shows, every few years re-recording technologically updated versions of their songs.
-Especially "Lord Leo" Lietz has become sort of a bandleader since they have become mostly a 1960s nostalgia act, representing them and still giving the most interviews of all current band members.
+"Lord Leo" Lietz has become sort of a bandleader since they become mostly a 1960s nostalgia act, representing them and still giving the most interviews of all current band members.

 Singer of The Lords, Lord Ulli died in a Potsdam hospital on 13 October 1999, after having a breakdown while performing on stage on 9 October 1999 during a concert of their 40 years anniversary tour.
 Since 2000 The Lords have re-united again, in 2002 and 2009 they released two new albums.
 Knud Kuntze died on 14 June 2020, aged 76.
+Former bassist, Bernd (Lord Bernd) Zamulo died on 12 May 2026, aged 79.